INOVA-Technology/Conquest/README.md

 * - add add a ?/help command that tells about essential commands like quests, achievements, and info.
 Not too many commands though, maybe just those idk
 * - add installer
+* - add an updater
+*   add an ocean that goes to an island
 *   add windows support (we can use wine to test it)
 *   get beta testers to review the plot/playablity and find bugs
 *   add signal trapping